I’m primarily an artist, composer, and coder. You can hire me for code or art-related things.

 The timeline of my life is a continuous stream of discoveries about the common threads that run at the core of all things, both physical and metaphysical.

 It began for me in smaller ways.
 The relationship between gravity and magnetism.
 The complete adherence of nature to mathematics.
-The uniform emotional responses of musical tones, phrases, and figures across all humans.
+The uniform emotional responses of all people to musical tones, phrases, and figures.

 This series lead to, in adolescence, that great and deepest awareness: